-He grew up in West Virginia, but Jerod Smalley had an OSU flag hanging on his bedroom wall.
-Now, he’s a proud fulltime Buckeye.
+He grew up in West Virginia, but Jerod Smalley had an Ohio State flag hanging on his bedroom wall.
+Now, he’s a proud full-time Buckeye.
 Jerod came to NBC4 in 2004 and has served as Sports Director since 2006.

-Jerod was a state Shot Put champion in West Virginia and went on to compete at Marshall University, where he graduated with Magna Cum Laude honors in 2001.
-It’s also where he got his start in television, at WSAZ-TV.
-He anchored his first live sportscast Thanksgiving Day of his senior year at MU.
-He also worked as sports director at KSNT in Topeka, KS before arriving in Columbus.
+Smalley was a state Shot Put champion in West Virginia and went on to compete at Marshall University, where he graduated with Magna Cum Laude honors in 2001.
+It’s also where he got his start in television.

-Jerod’s duties at NBC4 extend well beyond sports.
-His sons, Brady and Tyler, are diagnosed with autism.
-Smalley launched a campaign at the station to promote autism awareness and to raise money for research and educational programs.
+Jerod’s a proud dad of sons Brady and Tyler, who are both diagnosed with autism.
+Jerod launched a campaign at the station to promote autism acceptance and to raise money for research and educational programs.